Cheltenham Festival Day Two Betting

 Ladies Day is the main attraction at the Cheltenham Festival on Wednesday, but there are still four Grade 1 races on the schedule to look forward to.
-The biggest attraction of the day for many will be the return to the festival of dual Grand National winner- Tiger Roll, as he looks for a third Cross Country win in a row.
+The biggest attraction of the day for many will be the return to the festival of dual Grand National winner- Tiger Roll, as he looks for a third Cross Country win.

-Follow the latest information on the Cheltenham festival on our main Betting On The Cheltenham Festival 2020 hub page.
+Follow the latest information on the Cheltenham festival on our main Betting On Cheltenham hub page.

-Below you can see a breakdown of each race on day 2 of Cheltenham.
+Below is a breakdown of each race on day 2 of Cheltenham.
 Get the latest updates for betting on Ladies Day and further information on each race.

 13:30: Ballymore Novices’ Hurdle